-TriMark Legal Funding is one of America’s original car accident lawsuit funding companies.
-We have been providing fast, low-cost car accident loans to injured plaintiffs nationwide since 2003.
+TriMark Legal Funding is one of America’s top car accident lawsuit funding companies.
+We have provided fast, low-cost car accident loans to injured plaintiffs since 2003.

 Car Accident Loans For Injured Plaintiffs

-Pre-settlement car accident loans are designed to provide fast, convenient, hassle-free financial relief until your attorney finalizes your lawsuit settlement.
+Pre-settlement car accident loans are designed to give injured plaintiffs fast, convenient, hassle-free financial relief while their lawyers negotiate their lawsuit settlements.

-If you’ve been seriously injured in a car accident, TriMark Legal Funding wants to help you.
+If you’ve been seriously injured, are thinking about a motor vehicle accident loan, are having trouble making ends meet, and need money immediately, TriMark Legal Funding wants to help you.

-Our auto accident loans can provide immediate financial relief to plaintiffs who were injured in truck wrecks, car accidents, motorcycle crashes, and virtually any other type of motor vehicle accident or personal injury lawsuit.
+Auto accident loans can provide immediate financial relief to plaintiffs injured in truck wrecks, car accidents, motorcycle crashes, and virtually any other type of personal injury lawsuit.

-Imagine the feeling of finally being able to relax about your finances and have a little peace of mind.
+Imagine how it would feel to finally relax about your finances and enjoy a little peace of mind.
 Perhaps for the first time since this whole ordeal started.

 If you’re behind on bills and need to get caught up today, let us lend our expertise and support to make things easier for you during this difficult time.

-Over the years, tens of millions of people have been forced into accepting lowball offers from auto insurance companies.
+Over the years, tens of millions of people have fallen prey to dodgy insurers and have been forced into accepting lowball offers from auto insurance companies.

 So they delay.
 And delay.
-And delay some more.
+Then delay some more.
 And finally, they throw out a pittance of an offer.

 Defeated and utterly desperate, many people give up, take what they’re offered, and never receive just compensation for their injuries.